A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 Have at least one Colorado-based partner

-All applications—both Seed and Scale—must:
+All applications—both Seed and Scale—were required to:

 Describe how the partnership will collaborate to support Coloradans ages 12-24 in making informed choices and obtaining job-relevant skills to build a high-quality career.

 Lay out a clear vision for how the partnership will coordinate efforts and foster alignment across the education-to-employment system.

 Describe how the solution offers an effective, affordable, accessible solution for learners to make informed choices and obtain job-relevant skills required by the market.